22GC22/grace-codes-b5c15/content/pages/contact.md

       value: Contact
       keyName: property
     - name: 'og:description'
-      value: This is the contact page
+      value: This is the contact page.
+I will reach you as soon as possible!
       keyName: property
     - name: 'twitter:card'
       value: summary